 1Structure and Content

-This section provides information on measure codes and the TRM measure overviews to assist the reader in using the information in Volumes 2 through 5 of the TRM.
+This section provides measure codes and measure overviews to assist using TRM volumes 2 through 5.
 Measure Codes

-The EM&V team has developed a Measure ID code to allow users to quickly access the information they need for the market sector, end-use, and measure description.
-By looking at the measure code, the user can quickly identify key aspects of the measure, even if they cannot determine energy savings from the code.
-Due to differences in commercial and residential measures, the construction of the measure code differs slightly in each sector.
+The EM&V team developed measure ID codes to allow users to quickly access the information they needfor market sector, end-use, and measure description.
+Users can use the ID codes to quickly identify key aspects of the measure, even if they cannot determine energy savings from the code.
+Due to differences in commercial and residential measures, the construction of the measure code differs slightly for each sector.
 The commercial codes stay at a higher level than the residential codes.
-Table 39 through Table 42 describe the encoding process used for the Measure ID.
+Table 39 through Table 42 describe the encoding process used for the measure ID.

 Table 39: Residential TRM Measure ID Creation